 Giving flowers is a popular way of letting someone know that they are being though of.
 This matchbox sized faux-bouquet can be kept much longer than real flowers and can be reopened when comfort is sought.

-The removable light catcher attached to this card can be hung in the light – a colourful reminder of the words from its giver.
+The removable light catcher can be hung in the light – a colourful reminder of the words from its giver.

 7. “Sometime all your need is a bear hug” matchbox gift – Liberty Bee (£7.98)

 Another matchbox gift to be held comfortably in the palm.
 The whimsical nature of this bear token means it could make a great gift for younger people and children.